Leadership Bios

 Wesley Mewborn is a first-generation farmer from Kenansville.
 He is the owner of Mewborn Farms, which consists of eight 720s and eight 880s wean to finish, and two 1224s finishing, as well as eighteen broiler chicken houses, four breeder chicken houses, and tending his cow-calf operation.
 In 2014, Wesley began growing chickens for Case Farms, and in 2019, he started growing hogs for Smithfield.
 Wesley, and his wife Robin, have 3 children, Layla, Macy, and Case.
 He is an advocate for pediatric brain cancer research, in memory of his oldest daughter, Layla.
 Wesley is a 2002 graduate of James Kenan High.
 He attends Kenansville Baptist Church.

-- Elected to a 3-year term to represent District 4 in 2022.
-(Now District 3)
+• Elected to a 3-year term in 2022.

 Morris Murphy